-If you want to cut to the chase and buy a great gaming laptop without having to do the research, I've put together a list of what I believe are 3 of the very best buys right now.
-Check out the list here:
+Calm down, fellow warrior.
+If you want to cut to the chase and buy a great gaming laptop without having to do the extensive, confusing research and wade through all the waste-of-time-grandma-machines, we've put together our current best picks below.

 The above are 4 of the absolute best value picks on the market right now for 4 different spending budgets - if prioritizing gaming performance is one of your chief aims (as it should be if you know what's good for ya).